-Facilities that collect drainage from existing off-site commercial and residential development, as well as portions of the Street of the Golden Lantern, Cove Road, Santa Clara Avenue, Street of the Blue Lantern, Dana Point Harbor Drive and Scenic Drive are conveyed to the Pacific Ocean via a series of various sized storm drains.
+Facilities that collect drainage from existing off-site commercial and residential development, as well as portions of the Street of the Golden Lantern, Cove Road, Santa Clara Avenue, Street of the Blue Lantern, Dana Point Harbor Drive and Scenic

+Drive are conveyed to the Pacific Ocean via a series of various sized storm drains.
 Most of the runoff from the off-site areas above the Harbor is collected within the existing storm drain system in the Street of the Golden Lantern and Cove Road.
 Off-site surface water is conveyed by a series of existing V-ditches that are located at the back of (north of) the Harbor parking lots, at the base of the bluffs.
-Between there and the outlet location, the pipe accepts runoff from various inlets located in the Harbor parking lots and Dana Point Harbor Drive enters the Harbor from Casitas Place, Street of the Golden Lantern and Embarcadero Place is collected within the street curb and gutters and is conveyed into the regional (County) storm drain facilities that traverse underneath the Harbor facilities.
+Between there and the outlet location, the pipe accepts runoff from various inlets located in the Harbor parking lots and Dana Point Harbor Drive.
+A minor portion of the sheet flow runoff origination from Dana Point Harbor Drive enters the Harbor from Casitas Place, Street of the Golden Lantern and Embarcadero Place is collected within the street curb and gutters and is conveyed into the regional (County) storm drain facilities that traverse underneath the Harbor facilities.